Not every garden gets full sun, but that doesn’t mean bamboo is off the table.

 The fact is, bamboo is a grass, and like most grasses, bamboo needs a lot of sunlight.
 Plants use chlorophyll and photosynthesis to turn sunlight into food, and as such, sunlight is essential.
 Plants don’t grow in the dark.
 Sunlight also has a way of deterring some of those shade-loving insects that like to dwell on indoor plants and in the cooler corners of the garden.

 Some plants have less chlorophyll than others, and that’s true of certain bamboos as well.
 Less chlorophyll means the vegetation will be less green, and it often means they will want less sunlight.
 Indirect sunlight will be enough to satisfy the appetite of their limited chlorophyll.
 Consequently, you’ll find that some of the more shade-tolerant bamboos have pale and blueish hues in the leaves, and others have white stripes.
-These are characteristics that can add interest to an otherwise deep green garden.
-But you can also find shade-loving bamboo with most vibrant, green foliage.
+These characteristics can add interest to an otherwise deep green garden.
+But you can also find shade-loving bamboo with the most vibrant, green foliage.

 Varying amounts of shade and sunlight can also affect other features of your bamboo plant.
 Extra shade will usually affect the color of the leaves, sometimes resulting in deeper greens.
 It can also bring out different colors in the culms, stunning shades of blue, red or purple, depending on the species.
 More or less shade can change or amplify the stripes on variegated bamboos as well.

-Finally, culm internodes tend to grow longer when bamboo is in the shade.
+Interestingly, culm internodes tend to grow longer when bamboo is in the shade.
 It is easiest to observe all these interesting differences when one part of a bamboo plant gets more shade than another part of the same plant.
 So keep an eye on all corners of your garden, and see what kind of surprises turn up.

 Prepare yourself!
 Take a look at some essential tools on our recommended list of bamboo gardening supplies.